-Nursery offers for September 2024 will be made by the end of January 2024.
-When the nursery is oversubscribed, application for admission in 2024/2025 will be ranked against the same factors as Reception entry, please see below.
+Nursery offers for September 2025 will be made in May 2025.
+Offers for January 2026 will be made in October 2025.
+Any remaining vacancies for summer term entry will not be offered until February/March 2026.
+When the nursery is over-subscribed, application for admission in 2025/2026 will be ranked against the same factors as Reception entry, please see below.